-- C25 TPs are used to identify businesses that may have a weakness in the precautions taken to prevent underage sales.
+C25 TPs are used to identify businesses that may have a weakness in the precautions taken to prevent underage sales.
 No offence is committed by businesses that sell, as the volunteers used are slightly older than the minimum age, but the possible weakness is discussed.
-Businesses are given written advice to use Challenge 25 requiring proof of age for any age-restricted goods purchased where the seller believes the purchaser to be under 25 and encouraged to attend training offered by Trading Standards which is suitable for both employees and managers. - An UTP will be made at any business failing a C25 TP, as well as at businesses about which complaints are received, or which have recently made a previous underage sale.
+Businesses are given written advice to use Challenge 25 - requiring proof of age for any age-restricted goods purchased where the seller believes the purchaser to be under 25 - and encouraged to attend training offered by Trading Standards Officers, which is suitable for both employees and managers.
+An UTP will be made at any business failing a C25 TP, as well as at businesses connected to complaints received, or where they have recently sold age-restricted goods to someone underage.
 Selling to an underage person is evidence of an offence by the seller, the business and, if applicable, the premises licence holder.
-This offence will be investigated and, although many outcomes are possible, the offenders may be prosecuted or a premises licence may be reviewed.
+This offence will be investigated and, although many outcomes are possible, the offenders may be prosecuted, or a premises licence may be reviewed.
 It is unlikely that employees will be prosecuted for a first offence unless they are believed to be particularly culpable.

-The training offered by the Trading Standards team is open to all sellers of age-restricted goods.
+The training offered by Trading Standards Officers is open to all sellers of age-restricted goods.